-Students wear their school uniform every day during the school week so they only require casual clothes for weekends, and school holidays.
+Boarding students wear their school uniform every day during the school week so they only require casual clothes for weekends.
 Three sets of casual clothing for each season is plenty.
-Remember to send a dressing gown (bath robe) and slippers for the cooler weather (April through to September).
-Your child will also need to bring his/her own toiletries.
+Students will need a dressing gown (bath robe) and slippers for the cooler weather (April through to September) and their own toiletries.

 Please note that the school supplies all linen and bedding.
 Students are welcome to bring a bed cover and/or a soft toy etc from home if they wish but it is not compulsory.

 If your child requires anything extra the International Student Director can help with this.